After a multitude of tests, I came up with the best beginner road bike. If you’re in a hurry, my recommendation is the Schwinn Fastback AL Claris.

 - Lightweight frame for easy maneuvering

-- Reliable aluminum caliper brakes that offer instant stopping power
+- Reliable aluminium caliper brakes that offer instant stopping power

 - Excellent value for money